heatweb/HNQAP/README.md

 It is the aim to avoid duplication of KPIs between objects.
 In this way, objects can be assembled, and a complete list of indexed KPIs obtained.

+## Design, Installation & Optimisation

+Quality control is divided into three catagories:

+* System design
+* Installation and handover of equipment and systems
+* Optimisation of operational systems

 ## HIU Acceptance Testing